 Figure 9.
-Private oyster ground leases and public bottom that will be affected by the proposed Timberneck navigation channel. webapps.mrc.virginia.gov/public/maps/chesapeakebay_map.php
+Private oyster ground leases and public bottom. webapps.mrc.virginia.gov/public/maps/chesapeakebay_map.php

 Figure 10.
 Digital elevation model (DEM) showing the locations in the channel that are shallower than -7 ft MLLW.
 Areas that need more material removed are shown in red.
 Areas that need less material removed are shown in green.
 Areas deeper than -7 ft MLLW are shown in white because no dredging need occur.
 Also shown are the locations of typical cross-sections of the channel.